 Enforcing signed attribute updates

-By default, Intercom accepts data updates from both signed and unsigned sources (e.g., from the browser or from your backend).
-To truly lock down your data, you should ensure that you've prevented insecure updates to your attributes.
+By default, Intercom accepts attribute updates from both signed and unsigned sources (for example, directly from the browser or from your backend).
+To fully secure your data, you should enable the “Require verified updates” setting in Intercom.

-When enforcement is on, updates to attributes via the Messenger are ignored unless their value is updated via a valid JWT.
-This ensures that only trusted, signed sources can change user data in Intercom.
+When this setting is turned on, updates sent through the Messenger are ignored unless they come from an authenticated request (such as via JWT or the REST API).
+This ensures that only trusted, verified sources can modify user data in Intercom.

 We recommend you enable this toggle for any attribute you’re sending in your JWT.